 T-Shirts and Shorts

 These North American wardrobe staples will feel right at home in the islands so take a bunch of them.
 You can wear them to the beach, while whale-watching, trekking, shopping and so on.
+Temperatures on the island can get very hot so it might be worth investing in some bamboo crew neck t-shirts because they're made with breathable material, helping you keep cool.
+Plus, they're made ethically and sustainably too!

 These colorful shirts originated in Hawaii so expect to see locals wearing them.
 However, they prefer the ones with simple floral patterns in muted colors.
 So if you don't want your outfit-of-the-day to scream "I am a tourist," don't pick the bright neon-colored aloha shirts from the souvenir store because they are usually targeted to visitors.